jaysonfrancis/coursera/machinelearning-standford/week1-jf-notes01.md

     - Measure the accuracy of our hypothesis function by using a cost function.
     - This takes an average of all the results of the hypothesis with inputs from x's compared to the actual output y's.
     - Optimization objective for Linear Regression is to minimize J()
+    - A contour image for the cost function will always look like a bowl shaped, "convex function"

 ![cost function](img/week1-costfunction.png)